 The way diamond merchants still do business is surprisingly similar to decades ago, with a handshake as the official means of securing a deal.
 Although technology has advanced within the stores, diamond merchants from across the globe love to do business in the old-world “barter” type economy that continues to serve them well.

-Have you ever wondered how business operates in the Diamond District?
-Or do you want to know how many diamonds go through this area and what the security is like in the area?
+Curious about how business operates in the New York Diamond District?
+Or do you want to know how many diamonds pass through this area and what the security is like in the area?
 Read on to learn some of the most interesting facts about this fabulous area of the Big Apple.

 Some of the most fascinating facts about the Diamond District relate to the way diamond merchants sell, buy, barter, and trade gemstones.
 The Smithsonian Magazine compared the Diamond District to an “old world bazaar,” citing the securing of deals with handshakes and Yiddish blessings.
 It may seem risky in such a high-stakes industry, but it has worked for over a century and continues to be successful.
 It’s important to note that purchasing jewelry is not handled as casually, and diamond merchants rely heavily on family reputations, mutual trust, and industry-imposed sanctions that hold dishonest merchants accountable.